dergigi/dergigi.github.io/bitcoin/lessons/ch1-00-philosophy.md

 Bitcoin has a way of taking your assumptions and turning them on their heads.
-After a while, just when you were about to get comfortable again, Bitcoin will smash through a wall and shatter your assumptions again.
+After a while, just when you were about to get comfortable again, Bitcoin will smash through the wall like a bull in a china shop and shatter your assumptions once more.

 {% include image.html otherPost="2019-01-11-economic-teachings-of-bitcoin" name="blind-monks.jpg" caption="Blind monks examining Bitcoin" %}

+Bitcoin is a child of many disciplines.
+Like blind monks examining an elephant, everyone who approaches this novel technology does so from a different angle.
+And everyone will come to different conclusions about the nature of the beast.
+None of them wrong, necessarily, but all of them incomplete.

-The following lessons are about some of the conceptual and philosophical assumptions which Bitcoin touches: identity, locality, scarcity, immutability, code, speech, and more.
+The following lessons are about some of my conceptual and philosophical assumptions which Bitcoin shattered, and the conclusions I arrived at.
+Questions of immutability, scarcity, locality, and identity are explored.

 {% include lesson-list.html chapter="1"%}

+Lesson 5 explores how Bitcoin's origin story is not only fascinating but absolutely essential for a leaderless system.
+The last two lessons of this chapter explore the power of free speech and the limits of our individual knowledge, reflected by the surprising depth of the Bitcoin rabbit hole.

 I hope that you will find the world of Bitcoin as educational, fascinating and entertaining as I did and still do.
-In any case, hop on and enjoy the ride.
-Let's follow the white rabbit and see how deep this rabbit hole goes.
+I invite you to follow the white rabbit and explore the depths of this rabbit hole.
+Now hold on to your pocket watch, pop down, and enjoy the fall.

 <!-- Wikipedia -->
 [alice]: https://en.wikipedia.org/wiki/Alice%27s_Adventures_in_Wonderland